For the last few generations, it has been a tightly held belief that infants need a certain amount of sleep by day in order to be ‘well-rested’.

 How do the possums approach look in reality?

 It seems fine to talk about a different way of approaching infant sleep, even one that goes against the mainstream advice most parents are given today.
 But how does it look in the real world?

 It looks like you and your baby getting out and about and enjoying life together.
 Trusting your baby will sleep when their body needs sleep, provided they have their SNS dialed down.

 The Possums Approach is not about just ‘waiting it out’ with your baby’s sleep.
 Instead, it’s working with the natural, biological processes in your baby’s body which means sleep will come more easily without inhibitors.

 It’s not a quick, magical fix because it honors and respects the normal patterns of sleep for human infants.
 Instead of viewing babies as having ‘sleep problems’, it acknowledges normal sleep behavior.

 Obviously, it requires parents to change their mindset and expectations of what their baby’s sleep should look like.

 As this approach is so new, it can take time for the ground to be broken and a path paved to get the word out.
 For more information about the Possums Approach, you can check out the Possums Sleep Film and Workbook which are available on The Possums Clinic website.

-This small, not-for-profit organisation is doing great things for very tired families and their children.
-Continuing research, education and training health professionals will go a long way to ensuring more parents and their babies enjoy better sleep.
+This small, not-for-profit organization is doing great things for very tired families and their children.
+Continuing research, education, and training health professionals will go a long way to ensuring more parents and their babies enjoy better sleep.